Danmaku Settings.md

 <script language=”javascript”>

-window.mainplayer = new ZWPlayer({ // Save object to mainplayer for appending danmaku
+window.mainplayer = new ZWPlayer({ // Save the object to mainplayer for appending danmaku

 url:'http://example.com/vod/test.mp4',

-playerElm:'#player-holder', // player element ID, or can be direct DOM object
+playerElm:'#player-holder', // Player element ID, can also be a direct DOM object

 controlbar: true,